Diocese of Springfield in Illinois: 1923 to 1999

 After James Ryan died in 1923, Pope Pius IX dissolved the Diocese of Alton and erected the Diocese of Springfield in Illinois in its place on October 26, 1923.

 He appointed James Griffin of Chicago as the first bishop of the new diocese.
 Griffin dedicated the new Cathedral of the Immaculate Conception in Springfield in 1928.
 During his tenure as bishop, Griffin erected 51 new churches, schools, convents and charitable institutions; the total cost spent in his first ten years was close to $6.5 million.
 He established Marquette Catholic High School in Alton and Springfield Junior College in Springfield.
-Springfield Junior College is now Benedictine University of Springfield.
+Springfield Junior College is now Benedictine University at Springfield.
 Griffin died in 1948.

 Pope Pius XII in 1948 appointed William O'Connor from Chicago as the second bishop of Springfield.
 O'Connor instituted the Confraternity of Christian Doctrine in 1950, initiated the diocesan development fund in 1952 for missionary work within the diocese, and founded the diocesan Latin School in 1954 for training young men preparing to enter the priesthood.
 He held diocesan synods in 1953 and 1963.
 After 27 years as bishop, O'Connor died in 1975.

-The next bishop of Springfield was Bishop Joseph McNicholas, an auxiliary bishop of the Archdiocese of St. Louis, appointed by Pope Paul VI in 1975.
+The next bishop of Springfield was Auxiliary Bishop Joseph McNicholas of St. Louis, appointed by Pope Paul VI in 1975.
 He hosted the first Midwest Regional Meeting of the St. Vincent de Paul Society to be held in downstate Illinois, and in 1978 appointed the first nun to the position of superintendent of Catholic schools.
 He also renamed the diocesan newspaper as Time and Eternity.

-After McNicholas' death in 1983, Pope John Paul II named Bishop Daniel L. Ryan, auxiliary bishop of the Diocese of Joliet, as his successor.
-Ryan resigned in 1999.
+After McNicholas' death in 1983, Pope John Paul II named Auxiliary Bishop Daniel L. Ryan of the Diocese of Joliet, as his successor.
+Ryan resigned as bishop of Springfield in 1999.